Health coaching for managers

 • Regular bedtimes

-• Basic endurance training (GA 1 and GA 2) as a basis
+• Basic endurance training (GA 1 and GA 2) as a foundation

 • best in the forest with good air (terpenoids)